Accessibility testing

 Accessibility means P.O.U.R.

-WCAG has four principles of accessibility: Perceivable, Operable, Understandable, and Robust.
+WCAG's four principles of accessibility — Perceivable, Operable, Understandable, and Robust — underpin HIG and Android Accessibility Guidelines.
 Our QA engineers build and maintain test cases for all of them.

 Perceivable